About

 Our mission is to expand access to locally grown food, provide farm based educational opportunities, and cultivate community.

-The land that Crabtree Farms is on has been in agricultural use for over 200 years and was originally stewarded by Native Americans, most recently the Cherokee Nation, who were forcefully removed through colonization.
+The land that Crabtree Farms is on has been in agricultural use for over 200 years and was originally stewarded by Native Americans, most recently the Cherokee Nation.

 In the early 1800’s, a plantation named Oakland was established where enslaved people were forced to work.
 The impending civil war forced the assumed owner to flee and sell the property to Arthur P. Watkins, who later left the house to his family.
 Near the time of WWI, a large portion of the original plantation was sold for development and the resulting neighborhood was annexed to the city in 1925.